 The Association of Masters of Harriers and Beagles (AMHB) was founded in 1891.
 In that year, the Association registered 107 packs of Harriers and 40 packs of Beagles.
-In 2016 there were 58 packs of Beagles, 18 packs of Harriers, 3 Hunt Clubs and 4 affiliated foreign packs.
+In 2017 there are 55 packs of Beagles, 18 packs of Harriers, 4 Hunt Clubs and 5 affiliated foreign packs.

 The over-riding role of the Association, as it has traditionally been, is to act as the Governing Body of Hunting by packs of Harriers and Beagles in Great Britain.
 Despite the Hunting Act 2004, the Association and its members would like to maintain their commitment and amend the flawed legislation and to promote the management, welfare and conservation of the hare.

 The Beagle and the Harrier have been bred over several centuries for their working qualities.
 Beagles stand between 14 and 16 inches in height and Harriers up to 21 inches.
 There are two breeds of a Harrier: the Stud Book Harrier and the West Country Harrier.
 All hounds are entered in the AMHB Stud Book which is published annually.

 - stamina – which depends to a great extent on their conformation

 - biddability – their willingness to work and live as a member of a pack in and out of kennels

 - steadiness – their ability to stick to the line of the scent